JinSjauw/TreeCommanderTest/Assignment/Assignment_PatrolIdleAttack.md

 - The enemy must **move** between patrol points on a NavMesh.
 - There must be an **idle wait** at each patrol point before moving to the next one.

-> `patrolPointsParent` (Transform) is already on the blackboard. `ExtractPosition` uses it as a collection to pick waypoints.

 ## Hints

 - **Attack or patrol first?** Which branch should the SELECTOR try first each frame?